-I’ve got some MAJOR pet peeves when I’m driving.
+I have MAJOR pet peeves when I’m driving.
 Like those people who cut across three lanes at the last minute to get off at an exit.
 Or drivers who don’t signal their thanks when you allow them to merge ahead of you.
-I really, really wish driving through traffic was like the game Mario Kart, where you can throw turtle shells and other impediments at other cars so they get the heck off the road!
+I really, really wish driving through traffic was like the game Mario Kart, where you can throw turtle shells at other cars so they get the heck off the road.
 Which leads me to the following million dollar question:

-Question: When you’re under stress, how cathartic would it be to be able to tell an annoying person exactly what you think of her, allowing for every colorful swear word you can think of?
-Or to tell your boss exactly where he can stick his new stretch targets?
+Question: When you’re under stress, how cathartic would it be to be able to tell an annoying person exactly what you think of them, allowing for every colorful swear word and insult you can think of?
+Like “You soggy bowl of cereal!” or “You grocery cart with a squeaky wheel!”

 Answer: Amazingly cathartic…but incredibly tactless and likely to land you in trouble.
 Thankfully, there are better ways to bust stress without busting someone’s lip.
 Here are some great exercises to improve your coping skills:

-Exercise 1: Small changes can make a big difference
+Exercise 1: Small changes make a big difference.

-Take a good look at your lifestyle and work approach.
-Is there anything you are currently doing that may be increasing your stress level?
+Take a look at your lifestyle and work habits.
+Is there anything you are doing that may be increasing your stress level?
 If so, try to implement some small modifications in your day-to-day habits.
 For example:

 Table 1